vegafoundation/vega-vega-resonance-38/README_ZH.md

 ## Abstract

-VEGA RESONANCE is a conceptual framework that models meaning as a resonant state with temporal coherence.
+Vega Resonance is a conceptual framework that models meaning as a resonant state with temporal coherence.
 It is part of the Vega Continuum research framework.

 ---